Behavioral Threat Assessment and Management for K-12 Schools

 BTAM 101- Foundations of Threat Assessment

-BTAM 102 - Legal & Ethical Considerations Received an overview of the constitutional amendments and legal guidelines that apply to BTAM
+BTAM 102 - Legal & Ethical Considerations Receive an overview of the constitutional amendments and legal guidelines that apply to BTAM

 BTAM 103 - 8-Steps to Building a Threat Assessment Program